Chinoiserie in fashion: 17th century

 In the 17th century, Chinese luxury items, such as Chinese textiles and porcelain, were introduced in Italian port cities, Portugal, England, and Holland; these items were what Europeans used to informed themselves about the customs and cultures of the East.
 Imported porcelain from China depicted how clothing was worn in China while Imported Chinese textiles led to fascination in Europe due to the technical skills found in the weaving, hand-painting, and needlework of Chinese silk.
 Chinese textiles were readily tailored into Western-style garments.
 The large amounts of imported Chinese patterned silk textiles in the Western-sphere also influenced the Europeans' perception of Chinese designs; this became known as chinoiserie.
 Chinoiserie, however, was the result of the European's misunderstandings of authentic Chinese art and life.

-Not only did Europe imported Chinese textiles, but they also imitated Chinese textiles.
+Not only did Europe import Chinese textiles, but they also imitated Chinese textiles.
 Moreover, import of textiles from Asia by the East India companies in the late 17th and early 18th centuries influenced European designs creating a "bizarre style" as designs and motifs were blended into strange and familiar motifs and was influenced by chinoiserie and Japonisme.